tencentyun/qcloud-documents/api/计算与网络/私有网络/私有网络相关接口/创建私有网络_en.md

 4) The number of VPC resources that can be created in a region is also limited.
 For more information, please see <a href="https://www.qcloud.com/doc/product/215/537" title="VPC Service Limits">VPC Service Limits</a>.
 If you need to create more resources, please contact the online customer service.

 ## 2. Input Parameters
  The following request parameter list only provides API request parameters.
 Common request parameters need to be added when the API is called.
-For more information, refer to <a href="/doc/api/372/4153" title="Common request parameters">Common Request Parameters</a>.
+For more information, please see <a href="/doc/api/372/4153" title="Common request parameters">Common Request Parameters</a>.
 The Action field for this API is CreateVpc.

 | Parameter Name | Required | Type | Description |
 |---------|---------|---------|---------|